PujanMevawala/SmartFit/Readme.md

 - Verify your API keys in the `.env` file
 - Check your internet connection
 - Ensure you have sufficient credits/quota on your API accounts

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Thanks to the creators of the AI models used in this project
-- Special thanks to the Streamlit team for their amazing framework

 ## Contact